RobbieHember/fcgadgets/README.md

 There are four ways to apply cbrunner depending on the nature of the desired project.
 Small projects – with fewer than 1,500 combinations of locations or scenarios – can be run from a Jupyter Notebook.
 The work simply involves populating two Excel spreadsheets with the input variables and parameters.
 Bigger projects are scripted in Python and can adopt existing templates for projects that focus on running simulations at point locations, or across scattered polygons, or across continuous regular grids.
 ![image info](./images/fcgadgets_runoptions.png)

-## List of core modules & methods
+## List of modules & methods
 ### BiomassFromTASSorTIPSY:
-* Integration with the TASS/TIPSY growth and yield software application (https://www2.gov.bc.ca/gov/content/industry/forestry/managing-our-forest-resources/forest-inventory/growth-and-yield-modelling)
+* Simulates tree biomass dynamics on an annual basis based on inputs of net biomass growth from the TASS/TIPSY growth and yield software application (https://www2.gov.bc.ca/gov/content/industry/forestry/managing-our-forest-resources/forest-inventory/growth-and-yield-modelling)
+* Default settings assume inputs generated with BatchTIPSY.exe, but this can be overridden to input tables generated with TASS
 ### BiomassFromSawtooth:
 * Integration with an individual-tree, distance-independent model of biomass dynamics (Hember et al., 2019; Hember and Kurz, 2018).
 ### DOM_From_CBM08: